The from address of your campaign is the email address a recipient sees in their inbox when they receive your email.

-The domain name will need to be one which you don't already own (and no one else owns).
-To check if it's available, click on Check availability.
+The domain name will need to be one that you don't already own (and no one else owns).
+To check if it's available, select Check availability.

-If the name is available, then great, you can go ahead with the purchasing by clicking Purchase.
+If the name is available, then great, you can go ahead with the purchasing by selecting Purchase.
 If not, we'll suggest some alternatives.

 When you purchase the new domain name, you'll need to provide some contact information.
 Your name (this cannot contain accented characters), address and contact details will be made publicly available for anyone looking up the owner of a domain.

 Enter your details.
-Upon clicking Purchase address, you'll be asked to confirm your choice, along with details about what your account will be charged or deducted.
+Upon selecting Purchase address, you'll be asked to confirm your choice, along with details about what your account will be charged or deducted.